Lepidoptera

 Dark Green Fritillary Argynnis aglaja

 Former resident?
 Recorded before 1960.
-One on 11 August 2012 was therefore the first record for over 50 years.
+One on 11th August 2012 was therefore the first record for over 50 years.
+The only other record was on 16th July 2021, however an unidentified fritillary in July 2017 was also considered to be this species.

 Satyridae